NorthStar/xyz/README.md

-I work on the joint topic of privacy (and security) and machine learning.
+## AI Privacy, Security, and Machine Learning

-In 2023, I am developing my PhD thesis on data economy towards machine learning and AI governance, in the computer science department of NYU's Courant Institute of Mathematics.
+In 2023, I am developing my PhD thesis on AI Privacy -- broadly towards data economy and the governance on machine learning and AI -- in the computer science department of NYU's Courant Institute of Mathematics.

 I worked as an engineer at Google Chrome, Baidu Silicon Valley AI Lab, and UnifyID.
 I PhD-interned at Facebook AI Research, and TikTok Recommendations.